hydro-informatics/hydro-informatics.github.io/_sources/troubleshoot/dbg-linux.md

 (dbg-permissions)=
 ### Permission Denied Messages

-***Permission denied*** messages may occur because of the fail-safe design of Debian, but denied read and write rights may quickly become annoying, in particular if you need to switch between normal and superuser accounts for installing software packages.
+**Permission denied** messages may occur because of the fail-safe design of Debian, but denied read and write rights may quickly become annoying, in particular if you need to switch between normal and superuser accounts for installing software packages.

 ```{admonition} Potentially harmful operation
 :class: warning
 Never modify the access rights for folders in the `ROOT/` directory.
 Modifying permissions for folders such as `ROOT/etc/` or `ROOT/root/` may cause unrepairable system damage.
 ```

-This is how you can unlock all read and write rights for a directory:
+This is how to unlock all read and write rights for a directory:

 ```
 sudo chmod a+rwx /directory